Alexei Nikolaevich, Tsarevich of Russia: Rasputin

 The Tsar had resisted the influence of Rasputin for a long time.
 At the beginning, he had tolerated him because he dared not weaken the Tsarina's faith in him – a faith which kept her alive.
 He did not like to send him away, for, if Alexei Nicolaievich had died, in the eyes of the mother, he would have been the murderer of his own son.

 Observers and scholars have offered suggestions for Rasputin's apparent positive effect on Alexei: he used hypnotism, administered herbs to the boy, or his advice to prevent too much action by the doctors aided the boy's healing.
+Robert K. Massie suggested that Rasputin used hypnosis to calm Alexei during medical crises, which some modern physicians say is effective in managing hemophilia.
 Others speculated that, with the information he got from his confidante at the court, lady-in-waiting Anna Vyrubova, Rasputin timed his "interventions" for times when Alexei was already recovering, and claimed all the credit.
-Court physician Botkin believed that Rasputin was a charlatan and that his apparent healing powers were based on the use of hypnosis but Rasputin did not become interested in this practice before 1913 and his teacher Gerasim Papandato was expelled from St. Petersburg.
+Court physician Botkin believed that Rasputin was a charlatan and that his apparent healing powers were based on the use of hypnosis, but Rasputin did not become interested in this practice before 1913 and his teacher Gerasim Papandato was expelled from St. Petersburg.
 Felix Yusupov, one of Rasputin's enemies, suggested that he secretly gave Alexei Tibetan herbs, which he got from quack doctor Peter Badmayev, but these drugs were rejected by the court.
 Maria Rasputin believed her father exercised magnetism.

 Writers from the 1920s had a variety of explanations for the apparent effects of Rasputin.
 Greg King thinks such explanations fail to take into account those times when Rasputin apparently healed the boy, despite being 2600 km (1650 miles) away.
 For historian Fuhrmann, these ideas on hypnosis and drugs flourished because the Imperial Family lived in such isolation from the wider world. ("They lived almost as much apart from Russian society as if they were settlers in Canada.")
 Moynahan says, "There is no evidence that Rasputin ever summoned up spirits, or felt the need to; he won his admirers through force of personality, not by tricks."
 Shelley said that the secret of Rasputin's power lay in the sense of calm, gentle strength, and shining warmth of conviction.
 Radzinsky wrote in 2000 that Rasputin believed he truly possessed a supernatural healing ability or that his prayers to God saved the boy.

 Gilliard, the French historian Hélène Carrère d'Encausse and Diarmuid Jeffreys, a journalist, speculated that Rasputin may have halted the administration of aspirin.
 This pain-relieving analgesic had been available since 1899 but would have worsened Alexei's condition.
-Because aspirin is an antiaggregant and has blood-thinning properties; it prevents clotting, and promotes bleeding which could have caused the hemarthrosis.
-The "anti-inflammatory drug" would have worsened Alexei's joints' swelling and pain.
+Because aspirin is an antiaggregant and has blood-thinning properties, it prevents clotting and promotes bleeding, which could have caused the hemarthrosis.
+The anti-inflammatory drug would have worsened Alexei's joints' swelling and pain.
 According to historian M. Nelipa, Robert K. Massie was correct to suggest that psychological factors play a part in the course of the disease.